Design of Pulse Shapes Based on Sampling with Gaussian Prefilter: Sampling in Shift-Invariant Spaces and Localization Spaces Revisited

-corresponds to the space of bandlimited signals in case of the classical sampling theorem.
-For the statement of the "approximate sampling theorem" (Theorem \ref{Theo2}, see below) we also need the autocorrelation function of $\varphi$,
+then corresponds to the space of bandlimited, finite-energy signals in the classical WKS sampling theorem.
+The goal is to recover the filter output signal $g=\boldsymbol{P}_\varphi f$ from sample values $g(n\lambda),\,n\in\mathbb{Z},$ either perfectly or at least with an acceptable error.
+To this end, the autocorrelation function $\Phi$ of $\varphi$,